Gluten-free Chocolate Chip Cookie Bars

 You could also mix it up by using some milk chocolate and some dark chocolate.
 But definitely consider including some mini ones for sure.
 They help make sure that you don’t get a single little bite that isn’t chocolatey!

-Notes on ingredients for these gluten-free chocolate chip bars:
+Ingredients for gluten-free chocolate chip cookie bars

-- Flour: tested successfully with Gluten Free Mama’s Almond Blend and Cup4Cup.
+• Flour: tested successfully with Gluten Free Mama’s Almond Blend and Cup4Cup.
 Other varieties of flour that are not only rice based should work okay in these.
 With the two I recommended, there isn’t any grittiness.
 I can’t guarantee that with your favorite blend, but do feel free to try it!

-- The cream cheese is a key ingredient here.
+• The cream cheese is a key ingredient here.
 Don’t skip it!

-- So is the butter.
+• So is the butter.
 Mmm, butter.

-- Chocolate chips: for good chocolate chips that are easy to find at most grocery stores, I love Guittard semi-sweet chocolate baking chips.
+• Chocolate chips: for good chocolate chips that are easy to find at most grocery stores, I love Guittard semi-sweet chocolate baking chips.
 They are made in a gluten-free, and peanut-free facility.
 If you’d like chocolate chips that are certified gluten-free as well as top 8 free, I love and recommend Enjoy Life semi-sweet chocolates available as mini chips or mega chunks.

 I like sprinkling a few more chips on them for the last couple minutes of baking for that shiny, slightly melted look like you see in the pictures above.
 If you’d like that too, just reserve some of the chocolate chips called for in the recipe.